Kids Wild swimming in Buckden Beck waterfall Yorkshire Dales

 Water Shoes

 I find these invaluable.
 They make stepping over stones less painful; they provide extra grip and warmth too.
-The kids use Ubfen wet suit shoes.
-They are easy to get on, are lightweight and have an extra grippy sole too.
-You can get then from Amazon, and here’s the link for you to take a look.
-We have just bought our second pair, as the kids outgrew the first.
-They are still going strong though after a LOT of use so are being handed down to a new home with plenty of life left in them.
+The kids have uses Ubfen wet suit shoes as well as ones from Mountain Warehouse and Two Bare Feet (man, feet grow fast!)
+All are easy to get on, are lightweight and have an extra grippy sole too.
+You can get the Ubfen ones from Amazon, and here’s the link for you to take a look.
 (As an Amazon associate, I gain commission from any qualifying purchases).

 Our Two Bare Feet change robes